-The bill proposes the establishment of the Unmatched Medical Graduate Advisory Council in West Virginia, aimed at addressing the challenges faced by medical school graduates who are unable to secure residency placements.
-The council will consist of key members from various educational and medical institutions, including the Chancellor for Higher Education and representatives from the West Virginia Board of Medicine and the West Virginia School of Osteopathic Medicine.
-The council is tasked with examining the issue of unmatched graduates and providing recommendations to assist them in continuing their medical training while also addressing the state's need for medical professionals.
+The bill proposes the establishment of the Unmatched Medical Graduate Advisory Council in West Virginia, aimed at addressing the issue of medical school graduates who are unable to secure residency placements.
+The council will consist of key members from various medical and educational institutions, including the Chancellor for Higher Education and representatives from the West Virginia Board of Medicine and the West Virginia School of Osteopathic Medicine.
+The council is tasked with examining the challenges faced by unmatched graduates and providing recommendations to enhance their training opportunities while addressing the state's medical professional shortages.

 The advisory council is required to report its findings and recommendations by December 31, 2025, focusing on potential solutions such as allowing unmatched graduates to intern with licensed physicians and exploring funding options for residency programs.
 The Higher Education Policy Commission will provide necessary administrative support and finance the council's activities using existing funds.
-This initiative reflects the state's commitment to improving access to medical care, particularly in rural areas, amidst a growing national shortage of physicians.
+This initiative reflects the state's commitment to improving healthcare access and addressing the growing physician shortage.

 Statutes affected: Introduced Version: 18B-1B-14